Domingos Quina

-Domingos Quina (born 18 November 1999) is a Portuguese professional footballer who plays for EFL Championship club Rotherham United, on loan from EFL Championship club Watford.
+Domingos Quina (born 18 November 1999) is a professional footballer who plays as a midfielder for Cypriot First Division club Pafos.
+Born in Guinea-Bissau, he has represented Portugal internationally at various youth levels.

-Born in Guinea-Bissau, he has represented Portugal at international youth level.
-He is the son of former Portugal international defender Samuel Quina.
+Quina is the son of former Portugal international defender Samuel Quina.

 Club career

-West Ham
+West Ham United

 Having spent time at the academies of Benfica and Chelsea, he was offered a contract by Arsenal, but Quina decided to sign for West Ham United in May 2016 with the expectation that he would join the squad in July 2016 and sign a professional contract on his 17th birthday in November 2016.
 He made his debut, coming on as an 81st-minute substitute for Michail Antonio, against NK Domzale in the Europa League on 28 July 2016 and also played a part in the second leg in a 3–0 win in the club's first ever match at London Stadium.
-On 3 October 2016, Quina scored a widely praised goal for West Ham Under 23's, by scoring a chip from near the halfway line against Leicester Under 23's side.
+On 3 October 2016, Quina scored a widely praised goal for West Ham Under-23s, by scoring a chip from near the halfway line against Leicester City's Under-23 side.

 Having turned 17, Quina signed his first professional contract with West Ham in November 2016 which could keep him at the club until 2019.
-In the same year, he received two nominations for Premier League 2 "Player of the Month" for October, merited for his performances against Aston Villa, Middlesbrough and West Bromwich Albion respectively.
-His performances for West Ham Under 23's saw Sky Sports describe Quina as a 'wonderkid'.
+In the same year, he received two nominations for Premier League 2 Player of the Month for October, merited for his performances against Aston Villa, Middlesbrough and West Bromwich Albion respectively.
+His performances for West Ham Under-23s saw Sky Sports describe Quina as a "wonderkid".